 In Ubuntu server 18.04 LTS, you will need to add additional lines for each interface you want to disable IPv6:

-Perform the following steps with root privileges to disable IPv6 in Ubuntu 18.04 LTS Permanently using grub method.
+Perform the following steps with root privileges to disable IPv6 in the Ubuntu system Permanently using the grub method.

 Open the /etc/default/grub, Modify GRUB_CMDLINE_LINUX and GRUB_CMDLINE_LINUX_DEFAULT to append ipv6.disable=1: